Bayesian inference of three-dimensional gas maps: II. Galactic HI: Method

 The conversion from the velocity-integrated brightness temperature $T_{B}$ to the \HI{} column density is normally defined~\citep{draine2011} through

 where $N_{\HI{}}$ is the total column density for the line of sight $(\ell,b)$ and $X_{\HI{}}\simeq 1.823\times 10^{18}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$.

-We note that Eq. \ref{eq:column} relation is, in fact, applicable only in the optically thin limit which means that the derived column density strictly only provides a lower limit for the true column density in the disk \citep{nakanishi2003,johannesson2018}.
+We note that Eq. \ref{eq:column} is applicable only in the optically thin limit which means that the derived column density strictly only provides a lower limit for the true column density in the disk \citep{nakanishi2003,johannesson2018}.
 The density can then be obtained from the reconstructed volume emissivity as

-\section{Results and Discussion}
+\section{Results and discussion}

 The main results of our analysis are the three-dimensional density maps of Galactic \HI{} for the \citetalias{bissantz2003} and \citetalias{sormani2015} gas flow models.
 These maps are presented on a Cartesian grid with $(n_x,n_y,n_z)=(768,768,64)$ stretching from $-24 \, \text{kpc}$ to $24 \, \text{kpc}$ in the $x$- and $y$-directions and from $-2 \, \text{kpc}$ to $2 \, \text{kpc}$ in the $z$-direction.
 Therefore, the spatial resolution for these reconstructions is $62.5 \, \text{pc}$, that is the same as for the \Htwo{} reconstruction of \citet{mertsch2021b} and the highest resolution among all three-dimensional reconstructions of \HI{} line surveys to date.
-We have made our maps accessible on zenodo for interested readers\footnotemark.
+We have made our maps accessible on zenodo\footnotemark.

-We present in Fig.~\ref{fg:surfmassdens_mean_uncert} the mean and standard deviation of the \HI{} surface mass density, for both the \citetalias{bissantz2003} (top panels) and \citetalias{sormani2015} (bottom panels) gas flow models.
-It is clear that the survey data have been successfully reconstructed into localised clusters of gas following the spiral structures (fitted independently with data of molecular masers associated with very young high-mass stars) from \citet{reid2019}.
-Generally, the maps agree on the presence of large-scale features like spiral arms, but their exact position and other properties differ between the gas flow models.
-This is not surprising given the disagreement between the radial velocities (see Fig.~\ref{fig:velocity}) which upon deprojection results in different distances to emission features.
-Some of these differences are also present in the reconstructions of \Htwo{} and they have been linked to local extrema in the gas flow models \citep{mertsch2021b}.
+We present in Fig.~\ref{fg:surfmassdens_mean_uncert} the mean and standard deviation of the \HI{} surface mass density for both the \citetalias{bissantz2003} (top panels) and \citetalias{sormani2015} (bottom panels) gas flow models.
+It is clear that the survey data are successfully reconstructed into localised clusters of gas following the spiral structures (fitted independently with data of molecular masers associated with very young high-mass stars) from \citet{reid2019}.
+Generally, the maps agree on the presence of large-scale features such as spiral arms, but their exact position and other properties differ between the gas flow models.
+This is expected given the disagreement between the radial velocities (see Fig.~\ref{fig:velocity}) which upon deprojection results in different distances to emission features.
+Some of these differences are also present in the reconstructions of \Htwo{}, and they have been linked to local extrema in the gas flow models \citep{mertsch2021b}.